 The project has set a local example in terms of stakeholder engagement.
 Starting with a design thinking workshop in 2014, the seed of the project can be traced back to deep collaboration.
 Throughout the research and schematic design phase, frequent site visits, passive observation sessions, interviews and design crits ensured proper prioritization of design tactics.
 ATÖLYE also engaged a leading NGO, Education Reform Initiative, in the design phase, thus sparking institutional collaborations which will help scale this space’s impact to other schools.
 Meanwhile, the lighting system in the event space was designed, prototyped and manufactured in collaboration with a select student-teacher group, thus setting a visible example of ownership-via-participatory design.
 Finally, during construction, the project team decided to leave the space partially incomplete in terms of furniture and machine infrastructure thus learning from its first six months and enabling an iterative process.

 Altogether Open Roof Space has been a unique opportunity to affect educational habits for all actors.
 ATÖLYE’s scope will likely extend towards post-occupancy, including event curation, design feedback research, makerlab operation and new furniture manufacturing, thus enabling rapid iteration and continuous improvement.

 Our Open Roof project has been awarded with the Selective Commitee’s Incentive Award in Arkitera’s Employer Awards.

-As a result of analyzing all these inputs, ATÖLYE created flexible spaces that aim to meet the different needs and expectations of teachers and students.
-The team have designed three new classes in the concepts of ”a space that facilitates alternative learning and working styles”, “a space that allows information sharing”, and “a space that aims to spread the culture of production to the entire school.”
+As a result of analysing all these inputs, ATÖLYE created flexible spaces with the aim to meet the different needs and expectations of teachers and students.
+ATÖLYE designed three new classes in the concepts of “a space that facilitates alternative learning and working styles”, “a space that allows information sharing” and “a space that aims to spread the culture of production to the entire school.”